 This 5 day camp is held between Christmas and New Years January each year at Cornerstone College, Mount Barker.

-Volunteers go through a thorough screening and selection process to ensure that they are suitable and are expected to attend training on the last weekend in November.
+Volunteers go through a thorough screening and selection process to ensure that they are suitable and are expected to attend training in Early December.
 Find out more about the process in the FAQ section for Volunteers.

 Please email with registration enquiries.